Guidance

 Do I legally need a sanitary bin at work?

-UK workplace welfare guidance generally expects employers to provide suitable means for the disposal of sanitary waste in washrooms used by women.
-The exact arrangement is usually left to the employer to organise responsibly.
-We recommend reviewing the latest HSE guidance for your sector.
+UK workplace welfare guidance generally expects employers to provide a suitable, hygienic way for users to dispose of sanitary and personal hygiene waste in washrooms.
+The exact arrangement is usually left to the employer, so businesses can choose a solution that fits their site and usage levels.
+Please refer to current HSE guidance for your sector.

 What about flushing sanitary products?

 Sanitary products should not be flushed.
-Providing a clearly visible bin in each cubicle is the simplest way to support correct disposal.
+Providing a clearly visible bin in each cubicle — in male, female and gender-neutral washrooms — is the simplest way to support correct disposal.

 Buy Now Request advice